solliancenet/-Building-the-business-migration-case-with-Windows-Server-and-SQL-Server/Whiteboard design session/WDS trainer guide - Building the business migration case with Windows Server and SQL Server.md

 4. What's the best way to handle managing all our VMs across on-premises and Azure?
 We do have workloads that will not be migrated to Azure.

-   Azure Arc provides the ability manage all your VMs and servers across both on-premises and Azure from a single place.
+   Azure Arc provides the ability manage all your on-premises and Azure VMs from a single place.

    Azure Arc-enabled servers let you manage Windows and Linux physical servers and virtual machines hosted outside of Azure, such as on-premises VMs.
 This management experience is designed to be consistent with how you manage native Azure virtual machines, using standard Azure constructs such as Azure Policy and applying tags.